 Group Policy installation

 The group policy installation method allows the PAB add-in to be installed and deployed organization-wide.
-We recommend deploying the add-in to one workstation before deploying to the whole organization.
+We recommend deploying the add-in to one workstation before deploying it to the whole organization.
 To do this, follow the steps below:

 Step 1: Create a shared folder on a server (read-only for Domain Computers).
 Example: